p4lang/behavioral-model/docs/JSON_format.md

 - `id`: a unique integer (unique with respect to other parse value-sets)
 - `compressed_bitwidth`: the bitwidth of the values which can be added to the set.
 Note that this bitwidth does not include any padding.
+- `size` - number of elements in the set.

 ### `deparsers`